thedodo/FCDSN-DC/README.md

-# FCDSN-DC
-## An Accurate and Lightweight end-to-end Trainable Neural Network for Stereo Estimation with Depth Completion
+# FCDSN-DC: An Accurate and Lightweight end-to-end Trainable Neural Network for Stereo Estimation with Depth Completion
 Dominik Hirner, Friedrich Fraundorfer

 An pytorch implementation of our accurate and lightweight end-to-end trainable CNN for stereo estimation with depth completion.